 Claim denials were further broken down by the type of service and benefit category.

-Figure 2 shows the denial rate for Office Visit Claims (such as physician visits) is the same for both mental health and substance use disorder benefits while the denial rate for medical/surgical office visits is only 0.2% greater.
+Figure 2 shows the denial rate for Office Visit Claims (such as physician visits) related to mental health and substance use disorder is respectively 0.5% and 0.9% greater than the denial rate for medical/surgical office visits.